Appointing Executors (or Trustees when a trust-based Will is concerned) and Guardians is a key part in preparing your Will and gaining peace of mind.

 If you do not have a will nominating someone, the courts will decide- and this may not lead to an outcome you would be content with.

-The guardians you nominate should be familiar to you and the children, you should be confident they have your children’s welfare and best interests at heart, and they should be of good character as threey will be the ones with authority over your children.
+The guardians you nominate should be: familiar to you and the children, you should be confident they have your children’s welfare and best interests at heart, and they should be of good character as they will be granted authority over, and responsibility for, your children.

 If you wish to appoint a guardian overseas, we recommend appointing another guardian in the UK so that, if any visa arrangements are required for the children to reach your nominated guardian, they will be taken care of in the meantime.

 Make sure the people you are considering nominating as a guardian are aware of it and have confirmed they are willing to accept the responsibility to safeguard your children’s security, welfare, and deliver them a good upbringing.

 This article is part of our Islamic Wills FAQ series.